EnneagramGut Center

 Average Levels

 At the average levels, the One's idealism begins to harden into perfectionism.
 Riso and Hudson (1999) observe that average Ones become increasingly orderly, methodical, and self-controlled, organizing their lives around rigid standards and expectations.
-The inner critic intensifies, and these individuals may become overly critical of themselves and others, pointing out flaws and feeling personally responsible for correcting them.
+The inner critic intensifies, and these individuals become overly critical of themselves and others, pointing out flaws and feeling personally responsible for correcting them.
 Naranjo (1994) describes this mid-range manifestation as characterized by reaction formation, whereby the One suppresses natural impulses and substitutes morally "correct" behaviors, often at the cost of spontaneity and emotional freedom.
 Average Ones frequently report feelings of resentment toward others who appear to evade the standards they themselves work so hard to uphold.

 Unhealthy Levels

 At the unhealthy levels, the Type 1 pattern deteriorates into what Riso and Hudson (1999) describe as rigid, punitive, and self-righteous behavior.
-Unhealthy Ones may become obsessive about perceived wrongness, both in themselves and in others, and can resort to harsh condemnation, moralistic lecturing, and punitive actions.
-The repressed anger surfaces in indirect, cutting ways, and the individual may experience severe depression born from the impossibility of meeting their own unattainable standards.
+Unhealthy Ones become obsessive about perceived wrongness, both in themselves and in others, and can resort to harsh condemnation, moralistic lecturing, and punitive actions.
+The repressed anger surfaces in indirect, cutting ways, and the individual experience severe depression born from the impossibility of meeting their own unattainable standards.
 Naranjo (1994) notes the potential for obsessive-compulsive features to become debilitating at this level, with compulsive rituals, black-and-white thinking, and an inability to tolerate ambiguity dominating the personality structure.

 Type 1 in Relationships

 In relational contexts, individuals who identify as Type 1 often report a deep commitment to fairness, honesty, and shared responsibility.
 According to Riso and Hudson (1999), Ones bring a steady, reliable presence to relationships, valuing loyalty and mutual improvement.
-They tend to be conscientious partners who follow through on commitments and maintain high standards for how a relationship should function.
+They be conscientious partners who follow through on commitments and maintain high standards for how a relationship should function.
 However, this same orientation can create friction when their partner feels subjected to unspoken expectations or implicit criticism.
-Palmer (1988) observes that Ones may struggle to express needs directly, instead signaling dissatisfaction through subtle corrections or a general tone of displeasure.
+Palmer (1988) observes that Ones struggle to express needs directly, instead signaling dissatisfaction through subtle corrections or a general tone of displeasure.

 A central relational challenge for the Type 1 involves managing the inner critic's influence on intimate bonds.
 Because Ones often internalize a belief that they must earn love through moral conduct, they may project similar expectations onto their partners, inadvertently creating an atmosphere of evaluation rather than acceptance.
 Riso and Hudson (1999) note that at average levels, Ones can become preachy or controlling in relationships, while at healthy levels, they become deeply supportive partners who inspire growth without imposing rigid standards.
 The One's growth in relationships typically involves learning to express anger directly and constructively rather than through resentment, and to extend the same compassion to their partner that they are learning to extend to themselves.